LedgerInvesting/bayesblend/docs/user-guide/simulation.md

-# Simulated blending weights via mixture modelling
+# Recovering blending weights using simulated data

 *This guide introduces a simple example of recovering blending weights from a set of simulated models.*